DorkArn02/Inventory_management_system/readme.md

 Go to the `application.properties` and edit `image_location` property The products' thumbnails will save in this folder.

+If you add a new product to the database the `thumbnail` property value will be automatically set to `default.png`.

 ## Configure mysql database with XAMPP
 1. Go to phpmyadmin and create a new database